SkytAsul/GlowingEntities/README.md

   <scope>compile</scope>
 </dependency>
 ```
-Additionnally, you can use the maven shade plugin to relocate the classes location.
+Then, configure the maven shade plugin to relocate the classes location.
+You can also use the Spigot library resolver to download the library, or Paper's plugin loader.

 > [!NOTE]
 > Until 1.3.4, the util was under the groupId `io.github.skytasul`.